madaeon01/LumiBee_beta/README.md

 ONE single person (me) as a side project, for free.
 So feel free to contribute.

 To do:
-complete BOM
+-complete BOM
-assembly instructions
+-assembly instructions
-how to use - guide
+-how to use - guide
+-how to use the app
+In the next days this guide wil be update so if you do not find some info, just write me.

 A 3D viewable model of the assembly is available here: https://sketchfab.com/3d-models/lumibee-43fde758bdf04565baee1a75a64f292f